twitter/finatra/source/_posts/2016-02-25-finatra-2-dot-1-4-is-now-available.markdown

 As always, you can download the release from [Maven Central][maven-central].

-See the Finatra [github page](https://github.com/twitter/finatra) or checkout our [User Guide](/finatra/user-guide) for more information on getting started.
+See the Finatra [Github page](https://github.com/twitter/finatra) or checkout our [User Guide](/finatra/user-guide) for more information on getting started.

 -- The [Finatra](https://groups.google.com/forum/#!forum/finatra-users) Team